Large-scale magnetic field in the Monoceros OB-1 East molecular cloud: Additional figures

 \section{Additional figures}

-Here we represent the PDFs of the absolute difference between the magnetic field orientation derived from the {\planck} 353 GHz polarised channel data and the orientation of the IGs and VGs derived from the TRAO 14-metre telescope CO data.
-The unsmoothed gradients are used to produce PDF shown in Fig.~\ref{fig:north_unsm}, while the PDF in Fig.~\ref{fig:south_hist} is built using the CO data smoothed to the resolution of $7\arcmin$.
+Here we represent: \begin{itemize} \item the uncertainty on $\polang$ in the area represented by contours in Fig.~\ref{fig:snrp}, excluding pixels with $\snr(p) \leq 2$ and $\sigma_{\polang} > 10^{\circ}$.
+The \snr($\polang$) in the {\mn}, North-Eastern and North-Western VCSs are shown in green (dash-dotted), red (dotted) and blue (dashed) respectively and generally do not exceed 5$^{\circ}$; \item the rms noise map of the TRAO 14-metre {\coo} data in greyscale with the same contours of the {\co} integrated intensity at 2 K km s$^{-1}$ as in Fig.~\ref{fig:snrp}; \item the PDFs of the absolute difference between the magnetic field orientation derived from the {\planck} 353 GHz polarised channel data and the orientation of the IGs and VGs derived from the TRAO 14-metre telescope CO data.
+The unsmoothed gradients are used to produce the PDF shown in Fig.~\ref{fig:north_unsm}, while the PDF in Fig.~\ref{fig:south_hist} is built using the CO data smoothed to the resolution of $7\arcmin$. \end{itemize}